BatchClayderman/LaTeXChecker/README.md

 ### v1.7

-This is the first version for handling complex structures that can be executed directly.
+This is a version of the mature structure-building idea, which has some bugs in implementation.

 ## LaTeXChecker (LaTeXChecker v2.0)